uvarc/rc-website/content/userinfo/reference/boto.md

 `boto` can run under AWS authentication granted in a few ways:

 * Inherited from user environment variables
+* Using hard-coded AWS credentials in your code (Never in production / Never committed to git)

-* Using hard-coded AWS credentials in your code or in a local config.json file
+* Using hard-coded AWS credentials in a local config.json file (Never committed to git)

-* Using AWS IAM roles assigned to the EC2 instance when you created it
+* Using AWS IAM roles assigned to the EC2 instance when you created it (Best practice)

 - - -